nf-core/funcscan/paper/paper.md

 However, execution of the multiple bioinformatic tools used in screening analyses remains inefficient due to heterogenous software interfaces, reporting, and formatting of the output files of similar tools, which limits scalability of such analyses.

 nf-core/funcscan is a portable and reproducible open source Nextflow bioinformatics pipeline for the screening of microbial functional features from assembled contigs or genomes.
-The pipeline executes up to 13 tools to simultaneously identify antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, carbohydrate-activate enzymes, and perform taxonomic classification of partial or full genomes.
+The pipeline executes up to 13 tools to simultaneously identify antimicrobial peptides, antibiotic resistance genes, biosynthetic gene clusters, carbohydrate-activate enzymes, and performs taxonomic classification of partial or full genomes.
 To facilitate efficient results comparison and evaluation, it supports cross-tool output file standardisation and aggregation.

 # Statement of need